 When they're not spread on your toast, smashed up in one of our homemade beauty treatments, or just generally keeping young people everywhere from climbing onto the housing ladder, where should your avocados be stored?
 The answer depends on how ripe your avocado is.

 Firstly, to test the ripeness of your avocado, give it a gentle squeeze.
 If it's slightly squishy and has a dark green/black bumpy skin, it's ripe.
 Anything else, and it's probably not ripe.

 Now for the storage.
 Ripe avocados should be stored in the fridge for two to three days to keep them fresh.
 If your avocado isn't quite ripe, leave it out on the counter for a few days, checking it each day to see how it's progressing.
 As soon as it's ripened, put your avocado in the fridge!

 And if you're looking for a way to keep your avocado fresh once you've cut it open, we've got you sorted.

 We all know that frozen bananas make for a great snack (ok, we didn't all know that, but now you do), but when they're not ice-cold, should they be kept chilled instead?
-In a word: no.
+No.